Artificial Intelligence may seem more Star Wars than NHS, but it’s very much a reality – and could soon transform the diagnosis of cancer.

 Paula Chadwick, chief executive of Roy Castle Lung Cancer Foundation, welcomes the idea – but recognises there are still challenges to overcome.

-She said, “We know the vital importance of early diagnosis in lung cancer.
-The earlier the disease is detected, the better chance there is that the patient can get curative treatment.
+“We know the vital importance of early diagnosis in lung cancer.
+The earlier the disease is detected, the better chance there is that the patient can get curative treatment.”

 “But we need to be realistic.
 If AI is to be really effective in helping us beat lung cancer, we need the right infrastructure in place within the NHS to make the system work properly for patients.
 There has to be proper funding and real substance to support such innovations to ensure the technology brings tangible benefits”.